maven-turbo-reactor/maven-timeline-extension/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 # Maven Timeline extension
-This extension generated built task timeline which shows how maven worker threads are actually loaded while building the project.
-Also it shows aligned CPU, heap, threds and resolver IO charts.
+This extension generates Maven build task timeline report which shows how the worker threads are actually loaded while building the project.
+Also, it shows aligned CPU, heap, threads and resolver IO charts.
 The timeline can be zoomed to see smaller details.
-Beyond the maven goal execution the timeline has the "preparation" phase of any module which is mostly resolving the dependencies.
+Before the maven goal execution the timeline has the "preparation" phase of any module which is mostly resolving the dependencies.

 The sample report [preview](https://maven-turbo-reactor.github.io/maven-timeline-extension/build-report.html):